 - When selecting 100% fruit juices and ready-to-eat cereals, choose ones fortified with calcium.

-- Follow an overall healthy eating plan using MyPlate as a guide (www.myplate.gov).
+- Follow an overall healthy eating plan using MyPlate as a guide.

 Focus on Food First

-Registered dietitian nutritionists (RDNs) recommend food as the primary source of vitamins, minerals and other nutrients, such as calcium.
+Registered dietitian nutritionists, known as RDs or RDNs, recommend food as the primary source of vitamins, minerals and other nutrients, such as calcium.

 When shopping, read the Nutrition Facts Label and select foods that contain 10% or more of the Daily Value for calcium.
 Foods that are naturally high or fortified with calcium may be labeled as "calcium-rich" or "excellent source of calcium."

-Looking for a quick way to boost your calcium intake?
+Looking for a quick way to increase your calcium intake?
 Try these easy tips:

-- Drink an 8-ounce glass of low-fat milk or a calcium-fortified beverage, like soymilk, with your meals.
+- Drink an 8-ounce glass of low-fat milk or a calcium-fortified beverage, such as soymilk, with your meals.
 Fat-free and low-fat milk have a similar amount of calcium as whole milk.